The LHCb upgrade I: RICH

-One of the key parameters driving the performance of the \rich system is the efficiency of the pattern recognition algorithm, optimal for detector occupancies not exceeding 30\% as determined from experience in \runone and \runtwo operations.\footnote{The occupancy is defined as the number of fired channels over the total number of channels in a given region at 40\mhz readout rate.} With the five-fold increase in the instantaneous luminosity, a redesign of the \richone optics was necessary to reduce the peak occupancy, as described in Sect.~\ref{subsec:richone}.
-The optical system and mechanical envelope of \richtwo was left unchanged, but redesigned support structures to house the new photon detectors were required, as reported in Sect.~\ref{subsec:richtwo}.
+One of the key parameters driving the performance of the \rich system is the efficiency of the pattern recognition algorithm, optimal for detector occupancies not exceeding 30\% as determined from experience in \runone and \runtwo operations.\footnote{The occupancy is defined as the number of fired channels over the total number of channels in a given region at 40\mhz readout rate.} With the five-fold increase in the instantaneous luminosity, a redesign of the \richone optics was necessary to reduce the peak occupancy, as described in section~\ref{subsec:richone}.
+The optical system and mechanical envelope of \richtwo was left unchanged, but redesigned support structures to house the new photon detectors were required, as reported in section~\ref{subsec:richtwo}.\looseness=-1

-Monitoring and control systems and the calibration procedure have also been updated, to cope with the changes in the photon detection chain and the readout infrastructure, as described in Sects.~\ref{subsec:richMonitoringAndControls} and ~\ref{paragraph:richCalibration}.
+Monitoring and control systems and the calibration procedure have also been updated, to cope with the changes in the photon detection chain and the readout infrastructure, as described in sections~\ref{subsec:richMonitoringAndControls} and~\ref{paragraph:richCalibration}.
 The upgraded \rich system has been designed to improve the single photon resolution and to keep the excellent \Pid performance provided in \runone and \runtwo in the more challenging conditions of \runthree.
-Its expected performance is discussed in Sect.~\ref{subsec:richPerformance}.
+Its expected performance is discussed in section~\ref{subsec:richPerformance}.